Skip to main content

 Product recipes uses

-• Automatic inventory adjustments - Katana makes automatic inventory adjustments based on the list of ingredients for a product (which is based on the product recipe by default) when you create and complete a manufacturing order (MO).
+• Automatic inventory adjustments - Katana automatically adjusts inventory based on the list of ingredients for a product (which is based on the product recipe by default) when you create and complete a manufacturing order (MO).

 • Manufacturing cost calculations for your products - The cost of a product includes materials and subassemblies, which are calculated based on the quantity used and the average cost of the ingredient in stock.
 The other main part of manufacturing cost comes from production operations.